oracle-livelabs/developer/rest-services-for-adb-appDevLive/rest-enable-objects/rest-enable-objects.md

     ![Create Handler slider](./images/rest-15.png)

-    Here we will be entering the SQL the REST endpoint will use.
+    Here we will enter the SQL used by our REST endpoint.

 14. Enter **select * from csv_data where col2 = :id** in the **Source** section of the **Create Handler** slider: